Radrakin/www.unnamed.group/vuepress/docs/getting-started/code-of-conduct.md

 - Any channel in the Discord under the "Streamer Area" channel category
 - The entire TeamSpeak server (this includes in-game TFAR/ACRE channels!)

+## 7. Can't Attend?
+Tell Us!

+If you cant attend a session please contact one of the "helpers" on discord or steam and let them know 24 hours in advance.
+Note that currently **Loonah** handles attendance for all members and shinies; she should be your first-contact for these matters.

 ## 69. Don't Listen to Collin

 Seriously, he's fucking retarded.
 Why do you guys keep listening to him like he even has a right to an opinion?

+## 71. Sammy is not cool.